1600: No, Biden doesn't want to take away our hamburgers

 Meat myth-tery

 The victuals fable went viral after the sensationalist Daily Mail's misleading conflation last Thursday of Biden's climate goals with a 2020 University of Michigan study of how "hypothetical" reductions in meat consumption might reduce greenhouse gas emissions.
 One extreme scenario was based on a 4-pounds-a-year limit.
 Glossed over was that Biden has proposed no such things regarding meat nor is there any hint he would.
+Neither Biden, his administration nor his campaign had anything to do with the U of M study.
 No matter.

 Starting Friday, no fewer than five Fox News and Fox Business talking heads ran with the nonstory.
-Texas Gov. Greg Abbott tweeted a Fox News graphic that Biden's "climate requirements" call for cutting 90% of red meat from U.S. diets and proclaimed, "Not gonna happen in Texas!"
+Texas Gov. Greg Abbott — tweeting a Fox News graphic that Biden's "climate requirements" call for cutting 90% of red meat from U.S. diets — proclaimed: "Not gonna happen in Texas!"

 Rep. Lauren Boebert (R-Colo.) complained: "Why doesn’t Joe stay out of my kitchen?"
 Donald Trump Jr. tweeted: "I’m pretty sure I ate 4 pounds of red meat yesterday.
 That’s going to be a hard NO from me."